Muirfield/pocketmine-plugins/KillRate/README.md

 #### settings

 *  points: award points. if true points are awarded and tracked.
-*  rewards: award money. if true, money is awarded.
-Requires an economy plugin
+*  min-kills: Minimum number of kills before declaring a kill-streak
+*  reset-on-death: Reset counters on death.
+Set to false to disable, otherwise the number of deaths till reset.
+When the player dies X number of times, scores will reset.
+(GAME OVER MAN!)
 *  creative: track creative kills. if true, kills done by players in creative are scored
 *  dynamic-updates: Update signs.
 Set to 0 or false to disable, otherwise sign update frequence in ticks
-*  reset-on-death: Reset counters on death. set to **false** or to a number.
-When the player dies that number of times, scores will reset.
-(GAME OVER MAN!)
-*  kill-streak: Enable kill-streak tracking. "set to **false** or to a number.
-Will show the kill streak of a player once the number of kills before dying reaches number
-*  achievements: Enable PocketMine achievements
+*  default-rank: Default rank (when resetting ranks) set to **false** to disable this feature

 #### signs